Feels Like A Heart Attack: Chest Pain From Anxiety & Panic Attacks

 Chest pain from anxiety is not expected to last long.
 However, an anxiety disorder can attack chest muscles and force contractions that cause chest pain until the stressor is removed.
 Other conditions could include anxiety as one of its symptoms.
 For instance, symptoms of hemothorax are anxiety-related.
 Still, anxiety or panic-induced shouldn't last for weeks.
 If it does, it can be essential to see a doctor.

-Can anxiety cause a tight chest?
+Can anxiety and panic attacks cause a tight chest?

 Anxiety could cause a tight chest and other types of chest pain.
 Anxiety and panic can be immediate suspects in such occurrences.
 However, people diagnosed with social anxiety disorder often experience this regularly as well.
 Intense fear could manifest as anxiety and panic and lead to physical symptoms like chest pain.
 This pain usually lasts for as long as its trigger is in place.